St. Norbert Green Knights football: Undefeated regular seasons

 St. Norbert has finished the regular season undefeated nine times.
 Of the undefeated seasons, four (1946, 1950, 1952, 1957) were before there was a postseason to determine a champion.
 In the playoff era, the Green Knights finished the regular season undefeated five times (2000, 2003, 2006, 2007, 2015) before ultimately losing a game in the playoffs.
-In 1946, St. Norbert received votes in the final AP Poll to finish the season ranked #29 in all of college football, right behind Northwestern and just ahead of Kentucky.
+In 1946 St. Norbert received votes in the AP Poll to finish the season ranked #29 in all of college football, right behind Northwestern and just ahead of Kentucky.

 Postseason games

 NCAA Division III playoffs

-St. Norbert has made the NCAA Division III playoff field 13 times, with the first appearance being in 1989.
-The Green Knights have advanced to the Second Round on two occasions, the first time in 2003 after a double overtime victory over Simpson College by a score of 26–20, and most recently in 2018 after a 31–7 win over Trine University.
+St. Norbert has made the NCAA Division III playoff 13 times, with the first appearance being in 1989.
+The Green Knights have advanced to the second round on two occasions, the first time in 2003 after a double overtime victory over Simpson College by a score of 26–20, and most recently in 2018 after a 31–7 win over Trine University.

+Bowl games

+St. Norbert has twice played in the Lakefront Bowl, which features the teams from the Midwest Conference (MWC) and the Northern Athletics Collegiate Conference (NACC) that places highest in each conference's standings and does not qualify for the NCAA Division III playoffs.
+St. Norbert has a record of 1–1 in this bowl game.

+Facilities

+St. Norbert has hosted the Green Bay Packers of the National Football League for their preseason training camp since 1958, the longest partnership between a professional team and a college in NFL history.
+During the Covid–19 Pandemic this relationship was put on hold, but the hope for both parties is to have it resume in the near future.
+In the 1980s and 1990s as many as five other NFL teams used campuses across Wisconsin and Minnesota for training camp in what was known as the Cheese League.